RECIPE | Bootlegger’s Fast Car

 How to put it all together:

-1. If you're gonna sugar the rim, do it now.
-Just wet the edge of your glass and dip it in sugar like you're coating a chicken for fryin'.
+1. If you're gonna sugar the rim just wet the edge of your glass and dip it in sugar.

 2. Toss all your liquids in a shaker with more ice than a January storm.